-What is VPN and Why Use It?
+What is VPN and Why to Use It?

 The one who legally gets information about your browsing is your ISP – Internet Service Provider.
 They see what websites you access, and they know where you live as well.
 At some point, it became clear that ISPs can exploit this access to your data.
 Nobody knows if that happens in any particular case, but it surely can happen, and it happened many times.
 Even considering the existence of HTTPS, the modern protocol of encrypted website connections, your Internet provider has enough data about your behavior on the Internet to sell it to advertisers who will use it to improve their ad targeting.